Jacky1366/doc-chat-AI/README.md

 - pytest (testing)
 - GitHub Actions (CI/CD)

+# OpsChat Lite

+A document question-answering system with AI-powered search and retrieval.
+Built with Python and FastAPI as a learning project to demonstrate backend development, database integration, and AI API usage.

-## 📅 Project Timeline
+## Project Status

-**Duration:** October 1 - December 15, 2025 (10 weeks)

-- **Weeks 1-2:** Python fundamentals + FastAPI setup
-- **Weeks 3-4:** File upload & database design
+🚧 **Phase 1 Complete** - Foundation with document storage and basic search functionality

+This project is actively being developed as part of a structured learning plan.
+Currently implemented features represent Phase 1 of a 3-phase roadmap.

+## What It Does

+OpsChat Lite allows users to upload documents and ask questions about their content.
+The system breaks documents into searchable chunks and will eventually use AI to provide intelligent, cited answers.

+**Currently Implemented (Phase 1):**
+- FastAPI backend with RESTful endpoints
+- SQLite database for document and chunk storage
+- Health check and ping endpoints
+- Database initialization and management
+- Project structure ready for file upload and indexing features

+**Planned Features (Phase 2-3):**
+- Document upload and text extraction
-- **Weeks 5-6:** Search functionality & text chunking
+- Intelligent text chunking
-- **Weeks 7-8:** AI integration (embeddings + chat)
+- Embedding-based semantic search
+- AI-powered question answering with citations
-- **Weeks 9-10:** Frontend interface
+- React frontend interface
-- **Week 11:** Polish, documentation, deployment

-Current Status: **🚧 Planning Phase** (Week 0)

-## 🎓 Learning Goals

-This project is designed to develop skills in:
+## Technology Stack

+- **Backend Framework:** FastAPI (Python 3.10+)
+- **Database:** SQLite with plans to migrate to PostgreSQL with pgvector
+- **API Server:** Uvicorn
+- **Future Integrations:** OpenAI API for embeddings and chat

+## Why This Project?

+This project demonstrates practical full-stack development skills needed for software developer co-op positions:
-- RESTful API development with Python
+- RESTful API design and implementation
-- Database design and SQL integration
+- Database schema design and SQL operations
+- Modern Python web development with FastAPI
-- AI/ML integration (RAG - Retrieval Augmented Generation)
+- AI/ML API integration
-- Frontend-backend communication
 - Full-stack application architecture
-- Clean code practices and documentation

-## 🎯 Target Job Alignment

-Built to demonstrate skills for co-op positions requiring:
-- Python development (FastAPI)
-- Full-stack web development
-- OpenAI API integration
-- Linux deployment
-- Modern JavaScript

 ## 📝 Architecture (High-Level)